buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcMapConversion.md

 > NOTE  The _IfcMapConversion_ does not handle the projection of a map from the geodetic coordinate reference system.

 For this transformation, _IfcMapConversion_ data are used for:
-1. a scaling the three axes (x,y,z), by the same _IfcMapConversion.Scale_
+1. a scaling of the three axes (x,y,z), by the same _IfcMapConversion.Scale_
 2. followed by an **anti-clockwise** rotation about the z-axis of $\theta$, where:

 $$